Literary

 Upbringing and Agency: Three Perspectives

 Philosophy and Literature 45 (2021): 348-66.
-The women censured by Mary Wollstonecraft are not helpless products of their upbringing but agents who use their acquired powers to captivate, subjugate, and mold other
+The women censured by Mary Wollstonecraft are not helpless products of their upbringing but agents who use their acquired powers to captivate, subjugate, and mold others.

 Murder Without Motive: Eichmann in Jerusalem and In Cold Blood